Exercise notebook: Git committing

 git status

-The `git status` command should print something like the following:
+command should print something like the following:

-```python On branch main Your branch is up to date with 'origin/main'. nothing to commit, working tree clean ```The last line indicates that there are no changes in the staging area (nothing to commit).
+The last line indicates that there are no changes in the staging area (nothing to commit).
 The working directory has the same content as the last version in the git repository (working tree clean).
+Part 2: Create, stage, and commit changes

-Next, we modify files (state: untracked/modified), mark them to be in the next commit (state: staged) and create the first version (state: committed).
+Next, we modify files (state: untracked/modified), mark them to be in the next commit (state: staged), and create the first version (state: committed).
 This corresponds to the three sections of a Git project.

 Task: Open the README.md